Children were among 19 people rescued from a fairground ride which became stuck 20 metres above the ground.

 LFB station manager Clive Robinson said people on board had waited patiently to be rescued.

-"It was slow work as we need to access each cage on the ride individually and ensure they were secure before we move them from the ride onto our platform and bring them back down to the ground.
+"It was slow work as we need to access each cage on the ride individually and ensure they were secure before we move them from the ride onto our platform and bring them back down to the ground," he said.

 "There were no injuries and everyone was patiently waiting for us to get around to them.